mauriziofonte/win11-wsl2-ubuntu22-setup/docs/en/SETUP-EN.md

-# Manual LAMP Stack Setup on Windows 11 with WSL2, Native Web Services, VS Code, and Ubuntu 22.04 (without Microsoft Store)
+# Manual Docker / LAMP Stack Setup on Windows 11 with WSL2, Native Web Services, VS Code, and Ubuntu 22.04 (without Microsoft Store)

-> Last updated at: _2023-09-04_.
+> Last updated at: _2024-02-20_.
 Target Ubuntu version: 22.04.03

-This guide will illustrate how to install support for the native Linux subsystem of Windows (WSL2), install Ubuntu 22.04 (without having to use the Microsoft Store), create a multi-PHP **LAMP** stack (with native services through _systemd_), and connect Visual Studio Code from Windows 11, to develop and debug directly on the virtual machine.
+This guide will illustrate how to install support for the native Linux subsystem of Windows (WSL2), install Ubuntu 22.04 (without having to use the Microsoft Store), create a multi-PHP **LAMP** stack (with native services through _systemd_), install Docker, and connect Visual Studio Code from Windows 11, to develop and debug directly on the virtual machine.

 ## System Requirements